 While other fleet management offerings may provide visibility into unidentified trips, they don’t automate matching.
 Instead, the matching is still done manually by the fleet manager or dispatcher.

 Motive customers can also still manually match drivers and vehicles.
-Simply disable the Automatic Trip Assignment feature from Company Settings > Fleet Settings.
+Simply disable the automatic assignment feature from Company Settings > Driver Identification Settings.
 When disabled, Motive will continue to display AI-suggested drivers in the Trips and Trips Detail pages.
 However, trips will require manual assignment by the fleet manager.

 How to avoid unidentified trips